 Once I happened upon a hotel buffet and discovered the greatest soup/stew I ever had.
 It had a tomato base and was packed with all kinds of things from the sea.
-It included mussels, clams, shrimp, some white fish, and various other odd things in the mysterious ocean world filled with millions of varieties of living things for us to eat.
+It included mussels, clams, shrimp, some white fish, and various other odd things from the mysterious ocean world filled with millions of varieties of living creatures for us to eat.

 I was astounded at how tremendously delicious and gratifying it was.
-I went back and back again, thinking that this melange was a rarified delicacy available only in the finest restaurants.
-Whenever I encountered it on travels or homes, I would cheer it to high heavens.
-It was a seafood stew, and it has long ranked up at the top of my list of favorite things to eat.
+I went back and back again, thinking that this mélange was a rarified delicacy available only in the finest restaurants.
+Whenever I encountered it on travels or in homes, I would cheer it to high heavens.
+It was a seafood stew, and it has long been at the top of my list of favorite things to eat.

 One thing never occurred to me: making it at home.
 I don’t know why.
-I suppose I thought it was too complicated, too expensive, and I really just did not know where to begin.
-We are all creatures of habit and so making a seafood stew at home had long evaded my sense of the possible.
+I suppose I thought it was too complicated and too expensive, and I really just did not know where to begin.
+We are all creatures of habit, and so making a seafood stew at home had long evaded my sense of the possible.

 At the local fishmonger, there are bass, trout, whiting, snapper, king fish, mackerel, tuna steaks, flounder, salmon, and so much more, and I’m a frequent purchaser of all those wonderful things.
-Down on the far right, there are other things known as shellfish.
+Down on the far right of the store counter, there are other things known as shellfish.
 They include clams, mussels, conches, shrimp, oysters, scallops, octopus, and many other simple oddities.
 I’ve systematically avoided them for years.

 For whatever reason, I woke up Friday morning with a determination to figure this out.
 I bought a bag of mussels, some clams, and shrimp, just as a test.
 The shells came off the shrimp simply because I cannot stand fussing with those things during dinner.